by-student-2017/QM2Thermo/README.md

 a2F.dos1   a2F.dos2  a2F.dos4  a2F.dos6  a2F.dos8  lambda         wien
 a2F.dos10  a2F.dos3  a2F.dos5  a2F.dos7  a2F.dos9  phononDOS.dat
 ```
 3. Edit parameter.txt and enter the conditions you want to calculate.
 (Note: since this is Fortran, the read position is fixed.
-Please write the value within the provided range.
-In the paper, the base relaxation time is set to 1.0.)
+Please write the value within the provided range.)
 For example:
 ```
 !-----------------------:------------!--Memo---------------------------------------------------------------------------
 DEF (Energy shift)  [eV]:  1.173000  !
 This is good !